nf-core/website/sites/docs/src/content/docs/guidelines/components/modules.md

 ### Script inclusion

-:::note
+:::warning
 You SHOULD NOT use [Nextflow module binaries](https://www.nextflow.io/docs/latest/module.html#module-binaries), as these are not fully portable across all execution contexts.
 :::

 :::note
-Where script content in a module becomes particularly extensive, you should consider hosting the code externally and provisioning via Conda/ Docker.
+Where script content in a module becomes particularly extensive, we strongly encourage packaging and hosting the code externally and provisioning via Conda/ Docker as a standalone tool(kit).
 :::

 If a module's `script:` block contains not command invocations, but script content, whatever the language (e.g. Bash, R, Python), and if that content is non-trivial in length (> 20 lines), that MUST be supplied via a [Nextflow module template](https://www.nextflow.io/docs/latest/module.html#module-templates).